Eve Security Installer 2.2.20

 --lb-scheme external

-If running script-only + OCI (without local Chart.yaml), pass --chart-version <version> in non-interactive mode, and --chart-oci when not using the default oci://ghcr.io/evesecurityinc/eve-installer (see Script only + chart from GHCR).
+Pass --chart-version <version> in non-interactive mode (required for OCI).
+Use --chart-oci only when not using the default oci://ghcr.io/evesecurityinc/eve-installer (see Helm chart from GHCR).

 This is strategy 1 from §2. self-signed is only the CLI/Helm flag name; behavior is always cert-manager-driven TLS for Kong.